pantheon-systems/documentation/source/content/pantheon-yml.md

 > Good news, your site's database version is now configurable!
 Learn how.

-[Contact Support](/support) if you're ready to use a different version of MariaDB, but you don't see the banner on the Dashboard yet.
+[Contact Support](/support) if you're ready to use a different version of MariaDB, but you don't see the banner on the Dashboard.

 </Alert>